guozanhua/2d/README.md

 ###Beta

-- Finish iOS and Android port
+- Fix Android crash
+- Add a 2D manipulator/gizmo in the editor
 - Optimzied rendering that uses actual mesh buffers
   - Already have a working version of this internally, but need to port it over
+- Convert Havok Physics integration to a component
-- Add 2D physics component using Havok Physics
+- Add support for Havok Physics on Android, iOS and Tizen
+  - Need to implement serialization so that convex hull generation only happens on PC
 - Add blending modes for Sprite entity
-- Add custom shader support for Sprite entity
 - Add a SetDirection LUA call for setting orientation of sprite
-- Convert the Sprite management LUA code over to C++ so that you can do SpriteManager:AddSprite
+- Convert the Sprite management LUA code over to C++ so that you can do SpriteManager:CreateSimpleSprite
+- Add support for Tizezn

 ###Wishlist

+- Add custom shader support for Sprite entity
 - Add a broadphase / sweep-and-prune implementation for collision detection
 - Add support for using particle effects (as a child of the Sprite entity)
-- Add a 2D manipulator in the editor
 - Add pixel-perfect collision detection
 - Add a transform rule that automatically creates the sprite sheet
 - Add support for Box2D